Righter reviews Department of Healthcare and Family Services' proposed budget

 “I want to put that on your radar screen for two reasons; one for the bill's sake because I want you to take a look at it, but second because I hope this bill prompts a more aggressive conversation in this building about what we can do, not for just those who are on Medicaid but also for those who have private insurance,” Righter said.

-Getting back to numbers in the proposed budget, Righter wanted to know where exactly the $195 million in cost avoidance funds that Norwood mentioned in proposal are coming from.
+Getting back to numbers in the proposed budget, Righter wanted to know where exactly the $195 million in cost avoidance funds that Norwood mentioned in the proposal are coming from.

 Norwood said a big part of the money is from long-term care provisions that the Inspector General’s Office discovered in untapped assets available to Medicaid patients.
 She added that other funds were found in provider payment audits and settlements.